vanderhoornm/android-MythTV-Leanfront/README.md

 ### To easily get back to a series you were watching recently:

-- Enable recently watched list in settings.
+- Enable recently viewed list in settings.
 - Enable deleted and watched items in the recent list.
+- Enable "Trim recently viewed list" to only see the latest episode of each series you are watching.
 - Disable deleted and watched items in the "related" list.
 - In mythfrontend, set the deletion delay for deleted shows to 7 days.